Stephen A. Douglas Symposium

 April 26, 2014

-In commemoration of the bicentennial of the birth of Illinois Senator Stephen A. Douglas on April 23, 1813, Saint Xavier University and the Stephen A. Douglas Association will hold a one-day public symposium on April 26, 2014 to assess Douglas' historical legacy and portrayals of it.
+In commemoration of the bicentennial of the birth of Illinois Senator Stephen A. Douglas on April 23, 1813, Saint Xavier University and the Stephen A. Douglas Association held a one-day public symposium on April 26, 2014 to assess Douglas' historical legacy and portrayals of it.

-The symposium will bring together a talented roster of middle school and high school teachers, professional historians, historical reenactors, community historians and filmmakers in four plenary sessions and a keynote address, and will use scholarship, community outreach, performance and film to share diverse perspectives of Douglas with the broader public.
+The symposium brought together a talented roster of middle school and high school teachers, professional historians, historical reenactors, community historians and filmmakers in four plenary sessions and a keynote address, and used scholarship, community outreach, performance and film to share diverse perspectives of Douglas with the broader public.

-The keynote will feature WTTW filmmaker Dan Andries, who will explore the unique opportunities and challenges of making TV from history.
-Attendees will have the opportunity of registering for an optional Q&A dinner with Dan Andries that will follow his keynote address.
+The keynote featured WTTW filmmaker Dan Andries, who explored the unique opportunities and challenges of making TV from history.
+Attendees had the opportunity of registering for an optional Q&A dinner with Dan Andries that following his keynote address.